Tiny House Foundations Explained: Trailer vs Permanent Foundation

 Tiny house on trailer compared with tiny house on permanent foundation side by side

-• A steel trailer designed to carry the entire structure
+• A steel trailer designed to carry the entire structure as a rolling chassis

 Steel tiny house trailer frame showing cross members and axle layout